-Price of Football 2017: Premier League cuts or freezes majority of prices
+Price of Football 2017: Premier League clubs cut or freeze majority of prices

 The average price rise for a pie this season is £3.65, up 4.58% - which is higher than the 3% rate of inflation for October 2017 as measured by the Consumer Prices Index.

-The average cost of a cup of tea at a Premier League ground is £2.12 - that is 3p cheaper than in the Championship.
+The average cost of a cup of tea at a Premier League ground is £2.12.
 Arsenal, Liverpool and Manchester United charge the most for tea (£2.50).